GabeScott/standard-works-vault/General Conference/1974 October - A Testimony of Christ.md

 “Behold, I am Jesus Christ, whom the prophets testified shall come into the world.

-“And behold, I am the light and the life of the world; and I have drunk out of that bitter cup which the Father hath given me, and have glorified the Father in taking upon me the sins of the world, in the which I have suffered the will of the Father in all things from the beginning.”
-(3 Ne.
-11:10–11.)
+“And behold, I am the light and the life of the world; and I have drunk out of that bitter cup which the Father hath given me, and have glorified the Father in taking upon me the sins of the world, in the which I have suffered the will of the Father in all things from the beginning.” ([[3 Nephi 11.10|3 Ne.
+11:10–11]][[3 Nephi 11.11|]].)

 The Church has the further scripture about the Only Begotten and his mission as contained in the Pearl of Great Price.
 How fortunate we are that we have the biblical account, the Book of Mormon account, and the accounts given to Abraham and Enoch and Moses as related in the Pearl of Great Price regarding the birth and death of the Savior and his great mission.